coli-saar/Seq2seq-on-COGS/README.md

 ./run_scripts/run_cogs_variants_BART.sh $RANDOM_SEED $DATADIR

-# Example for training a BART model with random seed 0 on semantic
+# Example for training a BART model with random seed 0 on syntactic
-# (i.e. original) COGS task.
+#  COGS task.
-./run_scripts/run_cogs_variants_BART.sh 0 data/sem/
+./run_scripts/run_cogs_variants_BART.sh 0 data/syntax/

 # Train a T5 or BART model on QA-COGS and do evaluation on
 # both test set and generalization set.